hikari-no-yume/OpenGL-state-table-parser/README.md

 * Normalises all rows' “Get values” so they are either part of a series (e.g. `GL_LIGHT0 … GL_LIGHT7`) or have exactly one associated constant (e.g. `GL_TEXTURE_BINDING_2D`).
 * Where something _can't_ be parsed, the original LaTeX is preserved.

-Things this does not do currently:
+Things this does not do yet:

 * Parse the LaTeX markup within footnotes or the “Initial value” and “Description” fields, except insofar as is needed for features mentioned above.
 * Correct for most typos in the specs.
 There are many and I haven't kept track of them :(